PolyhedraZK/PolyhedraDocs/docs/expchain/000-tutorial.md

 1. Visit [Google Chrome official website](https://www.google.com/chrome/)
 2. Download the installer file for Google Chrome
 3. Run the installer for Google Chrome and install it with default settings
-4. After the complete of the installation, you can find the Google Chrome's icon on your Desktop.
+4. After completing the installation, you can find the Google Chrome's icon on your Desktop.

 ## Install Metamask